 OK, But What Are The Nintendo Switch 2 Rumors?

 As you’d expect, they’re pretty juicy.
-According to multiple reports, Nintendo is apparently working on two new consoles – consoles that will be branded the Nintendo Switch 2 Pro and Nintendo Switch 2 Lite.
+According to multiple reports, Nintendo is apparently working on two new consoles – consoles that will be branded the Nintendo Switch 2 Pro and Nintendo Switch 2 Lite (the Nintendo Switch Lite is now official too).

 The idea here, or so the theory goes, is that the Nintendo Switch 2 Pro would be aimed at hardcore gamers that demand high-end graphics and 4K gameplay, whereas the Nintendo Switch 2 Lite would be a cheaper, solely hand-held affair.
 Kind of like the Nintendo DS…